Last Updated on by Adriaan Du Toit

-You can start with a head key term, then narrow it down based on sales to review ratio, average net profit, sales year over year, and price change, among others.
+You can start with a head key term, then narrow it down based on historical sales data to review ratio, average net profit, sales year over year, and price change, among others.
 That will give you a huge edge over competitors who are playing the guessing game.

-Also, I just like the dash:
+Also, I really like the dash:

 2. Keyword Research

 This tool gives you a lot more options than the competition.